-Choosing the right POS system is critical to the smooth running of your business.
+Choosing the right POS terminal hardware is critical to the smooth running of your business.
 It acquires to understand exactly what you need, and what you don't need.
-Since margins get tighter in most industries, you will need a good POS to do much more than before.
+Since margins get tighter in most industries, you will need a good POS terminal hardware to do much more than before.

 How do I choose the right POS System for My Business?